kubos/kubos/docs/services/communication-service.rst

 Transports
 ----------

+TODO write blurb

 UDP
 ~~~

-The majority of the time the communication service will be using a ``udp`` transport on one end.
+The majority of the time the communication service will be using a ``UDP`` transport on one end.
-This transport allows local udp-based services or clients to communicate with the service
+This transport allows the communication service to send or receive raw UDP packets
-and whatever is on the other end of the service.

-The ``udp`` transport is selected by specifying ``udp`` as the transport.
+on the local network.

+Configure the service to use this transport by specifying ``udp``.
-There is only one available configuration option for this transport: ``expose-ports``.
+There is a single optional configuration option for this transport: ``expose-ports``.
 The ``expose-ports`` option takes a list of ports to listen on for traffic.
-This option is primarily used when clients need to send data over the udp transport,
+This option is used when clients need to send data over the UDP transport;
 it is not necessary when services are listening for data.

 Example using ``expose-ports``